expo/expo/CONTRIBUTING.md

 If you will be working with the iOS project, ensure **ruby 2.7** is installed on your machine. macOS comes with ruby 2.6, which is not supported in this repository; if you use Homebrew you can just run `brew install ruby@2.7`.
 You will also need to have the latest stable version of Xcode installed, along with Xcode command line tools.

+Install [swiftlint](https://github.com/realm/SwiftLint) to check and format your iOS code changes before submitting.
+Use `swiftlint --fix` to fix all auto-fixable issues, the run `swiftlint` to check for remaining issues that needs to be taken care of manually.

 ### Verify native installation is successful

 1. Navigate to the bare sandbox project `cd apps/bare-expo`